-With these utilities, you can do things such as:
+With these utilities, you can do the following:

-The utilities only support token-based authentication.
-If your site uses web-tier authentication, you'll need to run these scripts using a built-in account and specify the local URL to your site, as described in the section below.
+These utilities only support token-based authentication.
+If your site uses web-tier authentication, you'll need to run these scripts using a built-in account and specify the local URL to your site, as described below.

 The parameters described in the following table are used in many of the utilities: